 Net assets without donor restrictions are net assets not subject to donor-imposed stipulations or the donor-imposed restrictions have expired.
 These net assets are available for the use at the discretion of the Board of Directors and/or management for general operating purposes.
 From time to time the board designates a portion of these net assets for specific purposes which makes them unavailable for use at management's discretion.
-The Ministries' Board of Directors has designated approximately \$1,800,000 of without donor restriction net assets for the extended use for COVID-19 relief efforts and \$200,000 for capital maintenance and replacement reserves for the year ended June 30, 2021.
+The Ministries' Board of Directors has designated approximately \$595,000 for capital maintenance and replacement reserves for the year ended June 30, 2022.